Steve is an award-winning writer, director, artistic director and CEO.

-In 1996 his first play 97 – A play about the victims of the Hillsborough Tragedy was the story of his experience as an 11 year old boy attending the match that day.
+In 1996 his first play 97 – A play about the victims of the Hillsborough Tragedy was the story of his experience as an 11 year-old attending the match that day.

 Awards and Nominations

 As Director/Writer: Westend End Wilma Award Best New Comedy, WhatsOnStage Award Best Off-West End Production (nomination), London One Act Theatre Festival Winner, London One Act Theatre Festival Best New Play, Edinburgh Comedy Awards Best Newcomer (nomination), Chortle Best Sketch Act, Edinburgh Best New Musical (nomination), and Stage 100 Most Influential People in Theatre.

 As Artistic Director/Producer: Olivier Award for Best New Opera, 2 Olivier Awards for Achievement in an Affiliate Theatre (plus 2 nominations), WhatsOnStage Award for Best Entertainment, 2 Total Theatre Awards (plus 5 nominations), 4 Fringe Firsts, 2 Herald Angels, Edinburgh Comedy Award Best Newcomer (plus 6 nominations), and 3 Edinburgh Comedy Main Awards.

 For Soho Theatre (2010-18): The One (2015 and 2018), Blueberry Toast, Roller Diner, Only the Brave (with Wales Millennium Centre), Bits of Me Are Falling Apart, First Love is the Revolution, Death of a Comedian (with Lyric Belfast and Abbey Dublin), I Kiss Your Heart, The Night Before Christmas, Address Unknown (in English and French), Pastoral, The Boy Who Fell Into A Book, Utopia, Fit and Proper People (with the RSC), Late Night Gimp Fight, Mongrel Island and Realism.

 For Oxford Playhouse (2015-21): Jack and the Beanstalk, Robin Hood, Dick Whittington, Cinderella, Aladdin.